skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **shift** *(double)* - Default: *0.3*

   Level shifting value used in SCC iterations.
-It can be helpful to increase **Shift** when it is hard to converge the SCC iterations.
+It can be helpful to increase **shift** when it is hard to converge the SCC iterations.

 \